Street punk: UK 82

+UK 82 (or UK hardcore) is a style of street punk which pushed the genre's tempos faster and embraced the influence of heavy metal music, particularly new wave of British heavy metal bands like Motörhead and Iron Maiden.
+The term UK 82 is taken from the title of a song by the Exploited.

-The three most prominent UK82 bands, according to Ian Glasper, are the Exploited, Discharge, and GBH.
+The three most prominent UK82 acts were the Exploited, Discharge and GBH.
 The Exploited were controversial due to their aggressive lyrics and rowdy concerts, and were considered by Glasper to be "cartoon punks".
 Glasper wrote: "For many, The Exploited were the quintessential second wave punk band with their senses-searing high-speed outbursts against the system, and wild-eyed frontman Walter 'Wattie' Buchan's archetypal orange mohican."
 Discharge's early work proved to be enormously influential, providing the blueprint for an entire subgenre.
 Their later work, however, has been described as moving into heavy metal.